matiasmicheletto/lorawan-optimizations/bin/readme_greedy.txt

 OPTIONS:
    -h, --help     Display this help message.
    -t, --timeout  Timeout in seconds.
 Default is 60.
+   -i, --iters    Max iterations to run in allocation phase.
    -s, --stall    Stagnation threshold (for 10 iterations).
    -a, --alpha    Alpha tunning parameter.
 Default is 1.
    -b, --beta     Beta tunning parameter.
 Default is 0.01.